 During World War II, Japan occupied Indonesia (then the Dutch East Indies) from 1942 to 1945.
 In Bali, the Japanese military forces constructed several underground bunkers and caves as defensive fortifications and storage shelters to protect their troops from Allied attacks.
 One of these caves, located in Klungkung Regency, was carved into a rocky cliffside, serving as a strategic hideout.
 The caves were carved into the limestone cliffs along Jalan Raya Gunaksa, near the Tukad Bubuh River.

-The Japanese built these caves using forced labor from local Balinese people, who had to dig through the solid limestone using primitive tools.
-The caves were primarily used for:
+The construction of these caves was carried out using forced labor from local Balinese people, who had to dig through solid limestone using primitive tools.
+The caves served multiple military purposes:

 After Japan surrender in 1945, these caves were abandoned, and over time, they became a historical site that reminds visitors of Bali wartime past.